kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

     ]
 }
 ```
-Step 1.2 below shows how to fetch the repo for the project.
-While the above sample uses "*” for some of the Resources, consider restricting it according to your security requirements.
 - Add the IAM user/role as the [domain's owner](https://docs.aws.amazon.com/sagemaker-unified-studio/latest/adminguide/user-management.html) and the [project's owner](https://docs.aws.amazon.com/sagemaker-unified-studio/latest/userguide/add-project-members.html) to be able to execute steps in this guide

 ## Migration Steps